popcorn-official/popcorn-desktop/CONTRIBUTING.md

 Guidelines for bug reports:

-1. **Use the GitHub issue search** &mdash; check if the issue has already been reported.
+1. **Use the JIRA issue search** &mdash; check if the issue has already been reported.

-2. **Check if the issue has been fixed** &mdash; try to reproduce it using the latest `master` or look for [closed issues in the current milestone](https://github.com/popcorn-official/popcorn-app/issues?milestone=2&page=1&state=closed).
+2. **Check if the issue has been fixed** &mdash; try to reproduce it using the latest `master` or look for [closed issues](https://git.popcorntime.io/jira/issues/?jql=project%20%3D%20PT%20AND%20status%20in%20%28Resolved%2C%20Closed%29).

 3. **Include a screencast if relevant** - Is your issue about a design or front end feature or bug?
 The most helpful thing in the world is if we can *see* what you're talking about.
 Use [LICEcap](http://www.cockos.com/licecap/) to quickly and easily record a short screencast (24fps) and save it as an animated gif!
-Embed it directly into your GitHub issue.
+Embed it directly into your Jira issue.
 Kapow.

-3. Use the Bug Report template below or [click this link](https://github.com/popcorn-official/popcorn-app/issues/new?title=Bug%3A%20&body=%23%23%23%20Issue%20Summary%0A%0A%23%23%23%20Steps%20to%20Reproduce%0A%0A1.%20This%20is%20the%20first%20step%0A%0AThis%20is%20a%20bug%20because...%0A%0A%23%23%23%20Technical%20details%0A%0A*%20Popcorn%20Time%20Version%3A%20(stable%2Fmaster)%20-%20latest%20commit%3A%20%20INSERT%20COMMIT%20REF%0A*%20Downloaded%20from%3A%20%0A*%20Connection%3A%0A*%20OS%3A) to start creating a bug report with the template automatically.
+3. Use the Bug Report template below to start creating a bug report with the template automatically.

 A good bug report shouldn't leave others needing to chase you up for more information.
 Be sure to include the details of your environment.

-Template Example ([click to use](https://github.com/popcorn-official/popcorn-app/issues/new?title=Bug%3A%20&body=%23%23%23%20Issue%20Summary%0A%0A%23%23%23%20Steps%20to%20Reproduce%0A%0A1.%20This%20is%20the%20first%20step%0A%0AThis%20is%20a%20bug%20because...%0A%0A%23%23%23%20Technical%20details%0A%0A*%20Popcorn%20Time%20Version%3A%20(stable%2Fmaster)%20-%20latest%20commit%3A%20%20INSERT%20COMMIT%20REF%0A*%20Downloaded%20from%3A%20%0A*%20Connection%3A%0A*%20OS%3A)):
+Template Example :
 ```
-Short and descriptive example bug report title
+Short and descriptive example bug report summary (title)

-### Issue Summary
+### Environment

-A summary of the issue and the OS environment in which it occurs.
-If
+The OS environment in which the issue occurs.
-suitable, include the steps required to reproduce the bug.

 ### Steps to Reproduce
+If suitable, include the steps required to reproduce the bug.

 1. This is the first step
 2. This is the second step
 3. Further steps, etc.

-Any other information you want to share that is relevant to the issue being
+Any other information you want to share that is relevant to the issue being reported.
-reported.
 Especially, why do you consider this to be a bug?
 What do you expect to happen instead?

 ### Technical details: